dwilches/Ardity/README.md

 COM port names
 ==
-To open a COM port from `SerialCommUnity` you need to use one of these naming conventions:
+To open a COM port from `Ardity` you need to use one of these naming conventions:
 * `COM1`, `COM2`, ... for COM1 through COM9
 * `\\.\COM10`, `\\.\COM11`, ... for COM10 and up